oracle-devrel/technology-engineering/cloud-architecture/oracle-apps-hyperion-siebel-gbu/hyperion-essbase/essbase-solution-definition/README.md

 The Essbase Workload Solution Definition is expected to serve as a definitive guide to the project.
 All participants are encouraged to provide feedback, raise queries, and make contributions to enhance the overall project's success.

 ### Useful Links
-The validated Solution Guide for Essase on OCI can be found [here](https://docs.oracle.com/en/database/other-databases/essbase/21/essad/set-oracle-essbase.html) .
+The validated Solution Guide for Essbase on OCI can be found [here](https://docs.oracle.com/en/database/other-databases/essbase/21/essad/set-oracle-essbase.html) .

 # License